sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 However, after being abroad for +10 years, I've come to love my own native language, my own native culture.
 I've learned to recognize its beauty by being away and noticing what is missing from my life.
 Each place holds its own wonder and its own weight.
 Through knowing myself better, I've come to understand which weight I can carry and which wonder I am not willing to live without.

 It might sound contradictory, but that's how I've made sense of it.
 If home is where your roots take hold and your family and friends are, then I am heading back to just that, bringing my own family along with me.
-I hope we find the tables tasty, then we'll know we're truly home.
+It's a weird feeling actually, arriving somewhere that will become home, not because it already feels like one, but because that is where your people are and where roots are meant to grow.
+I hope we find the tables tasty, then we'll know we've truly found it.